warp-contracts/academy/redstone-academy-docs/docs/pst/writing-pst-contract/contract-source.md

 # Contract Source

-### Handle function
+## 🪓 What do we need in contract source?

-Let's start with contract source.
-It exports one function - `handle` which accepts two arguments:
+Let's talk about contract source.
+It exports one function - `handle` - which accepts two arguments:

 - state - contract's current state
 - action - contract interaction with two properties: